igormcsouza/retrieve-phone-number/README.md

-# Data Art Test Dev Task

-## Instructions

-Below is the test task for the Spirent Classic project – please send the response or questions in reply to this email.

-Please note: the description is not 100% clearly written – same as the documentation in the project.
-If you would like to ask us some questions, we are ready to clarify.
-The actual solution usually takes around 4 hours.
+# Retrieve Phone Number

+Python development task

-### Description
+## Description

-Writean application that searches for phone numbers in a set of text files and prints them in a unified format.
+Write an application that searches for phone numbers in a set of text files and prints them in a unified format.

 Files are located in a directory tree starting with _somewhere_ and should be processed regardless of the nesting level.
 At the same time, only text files with .txt extension need to be processed, and the others should be ignored.